Driver Type

 - Each plug requires a static IP address

-- Port 80 must be accessible
+- Port 80 must be accessible on each plug

 Configuration